Does heat belong to thermal energy storage

 - Does thermal power frequency regulation and storage belong to grid-side energy storage

-- Prospects of waste heat power generation and energy storage
+- Combination of thermal power and energy storage